 The journal is dedicated to the development of Keynesian theory and policy.
 In our view, Keynesian theory should hold a similar place in economics to that held by the theory of evolution in biology.
 Many individual economists still work within the Keynesian paradigm, but intellectual success demands institutional support that can leverage those individual efforts.
 The journal offers such support by providing a forum for developing and sharing Keynesian ideas.
 Not only does that include ideas about macroeconomic theory and policy, it also extends to microeconomic and meso-economic analysis and relevant empirical and historical research.
 We see a bright future for the Keynesian approach to macroeconomics and invite the economics profession to join us by subscribing to the journal and submitting manuscripts.

-- Thomas Palley Associate of the New America Foundation's economic growth program.
-He was formerly Chief Economist of the US-China Economic and Security Review Commission.
+- Thomas Palley Senior Economic Policy Adviser to the AFL-CIO.
+He was formerly Chief Economist of the US–China Economic and Security Review Commission.
 Prior to joining the Commission he was Director of the Open Society Institute's Globalization Reform Project, and before that he was Assistant Director of Public Policy at the AFL-CIO

 - Louis-Philippe Rochon Associate Professor of Economics and Director of the International Economic Policy Institute, Laurentian University, Canada